DelroyGayle/Biblia-Posters-PP5/TESTING.md

 **User Tasks:**
 1. A successful search consists of whether the search term appears in the Poster Name or the Poster Description
-2. Enter the search parameters via the URL to perform a search e.g. */posters/?query=**saul*** to bring up all the posters with the search term *saul* in them
+2. Enter the search parameters via endpoints to perform a search e.g. */posters/?query=**saul*** to bring up all the posters with the search term *saul* in them
 3. Use the Searchbar to enter the search term
 4. Both methods should show identical results
 5. Suitable messages when a null string is entered or null search results